LIQUOR LICENSING > CLUB LICENCE

 Extended trading authorisation (ETA)

-If a licensee wishes to trade between midnight and 5 am Monday to Saturday, or between 8 am or 11 am or 8 pm and midnight on a Sunday, or between midnight and 2 am on Christmas Day, the licensee may apply for an Extended trading authorisation.
+If a licensee wishes to trade between midnight and 5am Monday to Saturday or midnight and 8am Sunday, the licensee may apply for an Extended trading authorisation (PDF 83KB).

 Extension of trading area

 If a licensee intends to trade in an area adjacent to the licensed premises, then an Application for an extension of trading area (PDF 184KB) is required for example drinking and/or dining on the footpath adjacent to the premises.

 An applicant for a club licence must satisfy the licensing authority that the club will be entitled to exclusive possession of the licensed premises at all times when the club is authorised to sell liquor.